jear/Labs/Docker/README.md

 3. Try to adapt the Dockerfile to solve that issue. **Discuss with your trainer if you're stuck !**

 `#` **`perl -pi -e 's|D httpd|D /usr/sbin/apachectl -DFOREGROUND -k start|' Dockerfile`**
 (This magic command replaces the launch of the httpd command by the apachectl one with the right options.
-If you are using RHEL 7 as the host OS, you will have to install perl via yum).
+If you are using CentOS 7 as the host OS, you will have to install perl via yum).

 1. Try to use a browser (you may want to install lynx) to connect to your web server.
 Can you do it ?
 2. Which IP address do you point to ?
 You can use `docker exec` to get the IP address for the container.